 Number of timeouts from 1 to 100.
-If the tries argument is not configured, the number of consecutive timeouts ranges from 10 to 100, depending on the transaction rate of the server and the number of configured retransmissions.
+If the tries argument is not configured, the number of tries consecutive timeouts ranges from 10 to 100, depending on the transaction rate of the server and the number of configured retransmissions.

-Note The tries criterion must be met for the server to be marked as te The tries criterion must be met for the server to be marked as dead.
+The tries criterion must be met for the server to be marked as Note dead.